njanakiev/njanakiev.github.io/_posts/2017-11-29-geocoding-in-python.md

 An important thing to note for a large batch of addresses is that there are usage limits for this API (_2500 free requests per day and 50 requests per second_).
 If these limits are reached, the API returns `OVER_QUERY_LIMIT` response.

-Another way of retrieving latitude and longitude of addresses is by using the [Python Geocoder][geocoder] library which is consistent accross multiple geocoding providers and quite easy to use.
+Another way of retrieving latitude and longitude of addresses is by using the [Python Geocoder][geocoder] library which is consistent across multiple geocoding providers and quite easy to use.
 It also provides reverse geocoding, geocoding of IP addresses and some other handy tools which can be found in the [documentation][geocoder docs].
 As for our main goal, batch geocoding with the [Google provider][geocoder google] can be done in the following way.

 ```python
 import geocoder